Preventative Strategies using Nutritional supplements and Botanical Medicine to Support Wellness, Stress & Hair Loss.

 Adaptogens such as Panax or Korean Ginseng, Withania Somnifera, Schisandra chinesis are specifically suggested for the adrenal glands with benefits for the nervous system.

-Spirulina which is a type of algae and is considered a ‘super food’ for its nutritional profile being high in vitamins and minerals, amino acids, Iron, B12 and anti-oxidants.
-The key nutrients in Spirulina will help with collagen production.
-There are no known contraindications with taking Spirulina, digestive tolerance may be dose dependent and ensure the product is organic.
+Spirulina which is a type of algae and is considered a ‘super food’ for its nutritional profile being high in vitamins and minerals, amino acids, Iron, B12, B3 Niacin/Nicotinamide (a water soluble active form of B3) and anti-oxidants.
+The key nutrients in Spirulina will help with hydration & collagen production.
+There are no known contraindications with taking Spirulina, digestive tolerance may be dose dependent, ensure the product is organic.

 To cope with anxiety and stress additional herbal medicine such as Passion flower (Passiflora incarnata), Chamomile (Matricaria chamomilla), Lemon balm ( Melissa officinalis) and Skullcap (Scutellaria lateriflora) can provide a natural relief.